daarnolducsd/ep5book/docs/09-week9.md

 ## Get Out to Vote Experiments

 Next, we are going to shift gears to another voting application.
 One notorious issue in politics is getting people to vote.
 In particular, it is extremely difficult to get voters to turn out to vote in primary elections, even though primary elections are incredibly important.
 They select the candidates who will run in the general election.
-Yet, year after year, voter turnout for these primary elections is pretty low.For example, in California, voter turnout in general elections between 2000-2012 was about 65.5 percent among registered voters.
+Yet, year after year, voter turnout for these primary elections is pretty low.
+For example, in California, voter turnout in general elections between 2000-2012 was about 65.5 percent among registered voters.
 In contrast, voter turnout in primary elections during this period was around 40.8 percent.

 One reason for lack of voting may be due to a lack of mobilization.
 Maybe some simple information and encouragement to voting in primaries will incentivize individuals to vote.
 In Hill and Kousser (2016)[@hill2016turning], the authors test this idea by implementing a large-scale experiment in the 2014 congressional primary elections in California.

-In their study, Hill and Koussser were particularly interested in targeting those individuals who vote in general elections, but not in primaries.
+In their study, Hill and Kousser were particularly interested in targeting those individuals who vote in general elections, but not in primaries.
 These are perhaps the individuals for which a treatment will be most successful.
 They are engaged in politics on big occasions (general elections), but not engaged in other occasions (primary elections).

 To be specific, Hill and Kousser sent three types of letters to individuals in advance of the 2014 primary election